IT21822094/Optimized-Warehouse-Management-System/README.md

 ### IT21822094 | P.A.S.Tharana (Fire detection using computer vision and AI)

 ## Description
-This system uses computer vision and deep learning to detect and monitor fires in warehouses using only CCTV cameras.
-It identifies fire in real time, measures the fire's size, checks how close it is to shelves or assets, and predicts how it might spread.
-It gives early alerts and helps workers take quick, safe action without needing extra sensors or expensive hardware.
+This enhanced fire detection system integrates computer vision, AI, and IoT hardware to provide an intelligent, real-time fire monitoring solution for warehouses.
+Using only CCTV cameras and a low-cost IoT alert system, the system detects and monitors fires or smoke instantly.
+It classifies the fire’s severity, determines its proximity to shelves or assets, predicts fire spread direction, and triggers visual and audio alerts using LEDs and buzzers.
+The solution is fully scalable, cost-efficient, and eliminates the need for expensive fire sensors or cameras.

 ## Features
+Camera + IoT Integration – Combines AI-based vision detection with IoT sensors (MQ-7 smoke sensors, LEDs, buzzers) for enhanced accuracy.

- Camera-Only Operation – Uses existing CCTV cameras without extra sensors
+Camera-Only Operation (Optional) – Works solely on CCTV input when IoT devices are unavailable.

- Real-Time Fire Detection – Identifies fire and smoke instantly using AI
+Real-Time Fire & Smoke Detection – Detects fire or smoke instantly using deep learning models.

- Fire Size Classification – Categorizes fire as small, medium, or large
+Fire Size Classification – Categorizes fire as small, medium, or large based on detected pixel area.

- Shelf Proximity Detection – Detects shelves and calculates their distance from fire
+Shelf Proximity Detection – Identifies warehouse shelves and calculates the distance between fire and nearby assets.

- Fire Spread Prediction – Estimates the direction of fire movement using video analysis
+Fire Spread Prediction – Uses motion and heat pattern analysis to estimate possible fire spread direction.

+IoT Alert System –

+MQ-7 Smoke Sensors: Detect smoke concentration and verify fire presence.

+LED Indicators: Eight LEDs arranged directionally (up, down, left, right) show where fire or smoke is detected.

+Buzzers: Four buzzers trigger loud alerts corresponding to fire zones.

- Instant Alerts – Sends sound and visual warnings during fire events
+Instant Alerts – Sends sound, light, and mobile notifications via Twilio when a fire event is detected.

- Live Dashboard – Displays fire location, size, and risk zones in real time
+Live Dashboard – Displays real-time video feed with detected fire zones, risk levels, and IoT sensor data.

- Data Logging – Records fire events and system responses for review
+Data Logging – Records fire incidents, alerts, and sensor readings for later analysis.

- Low-Cost Deployment – No need for new hardware; quick and easy setup
+Low-Cost Deployment – Uses existing CCTV cameras and low-cost IoT modules.

- Scalable Design – Can monitor small or large warehouses efficiently
+Scalable Design – Can monitor small storage rooms or large industrial warehouses.
 ## Component Diagram

 ![Blank board](https://github.com/user-attachments/assets/4b4ffcc4-c08a-49e5-a43a-80e6ec0aa417)